OutThisLife/ngMagnify/readme.md

 </figure>
 ```

 And.. that's it.
-The styles for the actual mnagnifying glass are very simple and can be found in css/style.sass.
+The styles for the actual magnifying glass are very simple and can be found in css/style.sass.

 ```css
 .small